mnshankar/openshift-laravel4.1/README.md

 ------------------------------------
 1. Free PaaS hosting for trying out code
 2. Git push support
-3. Full ssh access
+3. Full ssh access - great for running artisan commands
-4. Ability to schedule cron jobs and setup deploy hooks
+4. Ability to schedule cron jobs and setup hooks
 5. Easy to scale up

 This repository will help you clone laravel 4.1 to your openshift gear with almost zero effort!
 It takes care of all the minutae involved in setup: